smaroukis/shared-learning-arduino/Arduino Variable Types.md

 	`true` or `false`

 `char`
-- a single character (i.e. one letter or number) - but for numbers between 0-255 use `byte` (see below)
+- a single character (i.e. one letter or number) - but for numbers between 0-255 use `byte` or  (see below)
 - occupies at least one byte of memory
 - encoded by the [ASCII chart](https://web.archive.org/web/20171028220458/https://www.arduino.cc/en/Reference/ASCIIchart) (note `A` starts at `65`) thus `'A' + 1` evaluates to `66` :➡️[[Table - ASCII Values]]
 - chars are single quotes (vs double quotes for strings)